dragonflyoss/d7y.io/docs/reference/configuration/dfdaemon.md

 # In macos(just for testing), default value is /Users/$USER/.dragonfly.
 workHome: ''

+# workHomeMode is used to set the file mode bits for the workHome directory.
+# The default is 0755.
+workHomeMode: 0755

 # logDir is the log directory.
 # In linux, default value is /var/log/dragonfly.
 # In macos(just for testing), default value is /Users/$USER/.dragonfly/logs.